centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 With a warehouse in place, it’s easy to send inventory levels to Centra.
 Keep in mind that Centra keeps track of inventory, there’s no need to send stock updates when an order read from Centra has been fulfilled.
 It’s only necessary to sync the stock when there’s other types of stock movements made in the external system, like inbound deliveries, internal warehouse transfers etc.

 There are two ways to set stock in Centra.
-You can either set the physical inventory balance (what’s actually sitting on the warehouse shelf, including inventory reserved by unfulfilled orders) or send in changes.
+You can either set the absolute physical inventory balance (what’s actually sitting on the warehouse shelf, including inventory reserved by unfulfilled orders) or send in stock changes.
 Take a look at the examples below.

 #### Request: Add inventory (one mutation per size)